Sreddy-51773947/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This Project is intiated by Upgrade as part of Case Study,This was done by myself and Sabyasachi,Its good learning experience to me while doing project we learned important many things which are going to useful in real time working life.Thanks to Upgrade team for encouraging to do this case study.
+- This Case Study is intiated by Upgrade,This was done by myself and Sabyasachi,Its good learning experience to me while doing project we learned important things which are going to useful in real time working life.Thanks to Upgrade team for encouraging to do this case study.